 72% of consumers say they only engage with personalized messaging.
 However, that’s hard without data.
 Relevant data from opt-ins allow you to segment prospects into groups and create more targeted messages.
 For example, campaigners can segment people based on their street address and communicate polling locations more precisely for GOTV efforts.

 When initiating a conversation to collect the prospect’s data, keep in mind a few things:

 - Keep the conversation short.
-If you have more than 3-4 questions, keep it for future campaigns.
+If you have more than 3-4 questions, keep them for future campaigns.

 - Get the most essential information in the first message.
 People may stop replying after the second message.